 It’s no secret that I don’t drive.
 It’s pretty much a Fact of Sarah that I do not drive.
 Nor have I ever driven.
 I mean I’ve driven around an empty parking lot at an old dog race track a few times.
-And once I drove my brother’s Audi down my parents’ road and then hit the gas instead of the break and hit my other brother’s car.
+And once I drove my brother’s Audi down my parents’ road and then hit the gas instead of the brake and hit my other brother’s car.
 I was 15, okay?
 So besides those very few instances, I never learned to drive.
 I’ve always had a non-driver’s ID or used my Passport for ID.
 And I walk everywhere.
 Which wouldn’t seem so unusual if I lived in an area that was walkable or had even remotely functional public transportation.
 But I’ve survived as a walker…but not without it’s trials and tribulations.
 So, welcome to…

 So my old job had a 2 minute commute.
 Out the door, turn the corner, boom, hey work, what up.
 It was lovely.
 I went home for lunch everyday with A, got to see the dogs, could compulsively clean as I saw fit and always got to open my Birchbox and ipsy at lunch.
 (I have priorities.)
 But now with my new gig, I have roughly a 12 minute walk.
 To me a 12 minute walk is nothing – I mean I take an old lady cart to the grocery store, I’m a seasoned walking professional.
 However, I did not count on the fact that I would be walking through the tundra of unplowed sidewalks and nearly dying on a daily basis.